What is it?

 - Seeing the object being thrown,

-- Stopping and starting all over again.
+- Stop and start again.

 Those who cope

 Some of our companions are quite capable of handling chasing games.
 After some throws, they stop fetching the object and chew it in the corner of the garden or the living room or simply give it up to move on to other activities.
 These dogs are able to measure their physical and emotional tolerance threshold.

 Those who do not cope

 What about dogs who get excited to the point of not being aware of the world around them?
 At the sight of the adored object, these dogs will salivate, whine, bark, jump up, sometimes all at once: a firework of excitement.
 They become addicted to these objects and what they represent.
 In some cases, these objects become such an important resource that these dogs do everything in their power not to lose this object.
 A person or an animal who would come too close to this treasure, could bitterly regret it.

 Depending on the “technique” chosen by our dog for starting, running or jumping (and returning to the ground), catching, pivoting back to the thrower,… serious physical injuries can be sustained.
 If our dog chooses to launch himself into the air to catch the object passing over him, let’s imagine the muscular, articular and skeletal constraints to which his body is subjected from the moment he propels himself from the ground: he jumps, is in suspension, grabs (or tries to grab) the object and lands or falls back to the ground.

 Let us remember that our dog’s skeleton is not equipped with a collarbone.
 Its spinal column is therefore connected to the scapula (upper bone of the front legs) by muscles and tendons only.

 An expert opinion